billthefarmer/mididriver/README.md

 assembler source files.

 ## Bugs
-Google have fixed the 64 bit reverb bug:
+Google has fixed the 64 bit reverb bug:
 [#15](https://github.com/billthefarmer/mididriver/issues/15) -
 [Fix math functions for 64-bit](https://github.com/android/platform_external_sonivox/commit/d216e303f65f5e36ffba92d342a8c61f753c98d7).
 The driver should now work correctly on all 64 bit devices.

-The sonivox library is now built as a static library and linked with the midi library.
+The Sonivox library is now built as a static library and linked with the midi library.
 This should resolve problems with various android versions.